oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 Note: If snapName is not passed, status of all the snaps are listed

+#### VDSM verbs for starting a snapshot

+*   <big>glusterVolumeSnapshotStart</big> - starts the given snapshot
+    -   Input
+        -   volumeName
+        -   [snapName]
+    -   Output
+        -   Success/Failure

+Note: If snapName not passed, all the snapshots of the volume are started

+#### VDSM verbs for stopping the snapshots

+*   <big>glusterVolumeSnapshotStop</big> - stops the given snapshot
+    -   Input
+        -   volumeName
+        -   [snapName]
+    -   Output
+        -   Success/Failure

+Note: If snapName is not passed, all the snaps of the volume are stopped

 ### REST APIs

 The details of the REST for Gluster Volume Snapshot feature are as below -